 Lopez played for the Pirates through the 1946 season when he was traded to Cleveland for outfielder Gene Woodling on December 7.
 He was well-respected enough in the latter stages of his career that even superstars from opposing teams asked him for advice.
 In March 1939, when legendary Yankee Lou Gehrig suddenly stopped hitting with alacrity, he turned to Lopez for advice on his swing.
 “So I told him, ‘the only thing I can think is that you’re not slapping the ball, you’re pushing at it.”
 At the time, Gehrig’s diagnosis of ALS was undetected.

 “I always wanted to manage when my playing career was finished, but if that was part of Veeck’s plan when he got me, he never told me about it.”
-Not offered a position with the Indians, Lopez was assigned in 1948 to manage the Indianapolis Indians of the American Association.
+Not offered a position in the Cleveland organization, Lopez instead managed the Indianapolis Indians, Pittsburgh's affiliate in the American Association.
 The baby Indians flourished under Lopez’ tutelage, winning 12 of their first 15.
 Led by Les Fleming’s .323 batting average and Bob Malloy’s 21-7 pitching, they finished ahead of the Milwaukee Brewers by 11 games to post a record of 100-54 to garner the American Association pennant.
 Lopez even caught 42 games.
 After two more years at Indianapolis, Lopez was hired on November 10, 1950 to manage the Cleveland Indians.

 One of the keys to his success in Cleveland was his rapport with chief operating officer Hank Greenberg.
 “We worked well together.
 Hank picked up some good players, guys who were especially important to us in 1954 when we had a lot of injuries.
 The club in those days didn’t spend a lot of money…but Hank was able to do some things that didn’t cost a lot because we did so well.”